Fort Worth, TX 76116 (817) 223-3451 Hours M-F 7:00AM-6:00PM

 Primrose School would love to meet your family.

-Schedule A TourMeet Glenn Hadsall and Christi Brownlow – a husband and wife team and proud Franchise Owners of Primrose School of Fort Worth West.
-Glenn, Christi and their three children, TJ, Mackenzie and Gigi, are thrilled to bring the Primrose experience of premier early education and care to families in the Fort Worth community.
+Contact UsMeet Glenn Hadsall and Christi Brownlow – a husband and wife team and proud Franchise Owners of Primrose School of Fort Worth West.
+Glenn, Christi, and their three children, TJ, Mackenzie, and Gigi, are thrilled to bring the Primrose experience of premier early education and care to families in the Fort Worth community.

-Glenn and Christi were first introduced to Primrose in 2010 while searching for a high-quality child care provider for their youngest daughter, Gigi, whom they had recently adopted from India.
-After visiting several schools, Glenn and Christi fell in love with Primrose School of Firewheel, which was close to their home at the time, and felt the Balanced Learning® curriculum and caring, nurturing atmosphere were the right fit for her.
+Glenn and Christi were first introduced to Primrose in 2010 while searching for a high-quality childcare provider for their youngest daughter, Gigi, whom they had recently adopted from India.
+After visiting several schools, Glenn and Christi fell in love with Primrose School of Firewheel, which was close to their home then, and felt the Balanced Learning® curriculum and caring, nurturing atmosphere were the right fit for her.

-Seeing how quickly Gigi was not only developing, but flourishing at Primrose, Glenn and Christi began to consider opening their own Primrose school.
-They started the process by reaching out to Patriksha Rigley, who owned Primrose School of Firewheel.
+Seeing how quickly Gigi developed and flourished at Primrose, Glenn and Christi began considering opening their own Primrose school.
+They started the process by contacting Patriksha Rigley, who owned Primrose School of Firewheel.

 “Patriksha’s passion for education and love for Primrose is infectious,” said Christi.
 “We knew this was a unique opportunity for us to make a difference in our community and provide a positive learning environment for all children.”